Importing and exporting customer lists

 Click Export customers to download your customer CSV:

-If you are exporting more than 30 customers, an email will be sent you containing a secure download link.
-Click the link in your email to download your CSV file.
+If you export more than 30 customers or if you choose to export all of your customers, then an email will be sent to you containing a secure download link.
+Click the link in the email to download your CSV file.

 Format your customer CSV file